Derived moduli of schemes and sheaves: Derived moduli of quasi-coherent sheaves

 Thus we have constructed a map $\cHom(\fX, B\GL_n) \to \bar{W}\tilde{\cM}$.
 It is immediate that this gives an equivalence on $\pi^0$, and straightforward to check that it gives isomorphisms on cohomology groups $\DD^i$, so it is a weak equivalence, by \cite{drep} Proposition \ref{drep-detectweak}. \end{proof}

 \begin{remark} We could adapt Theorem \ref{representdmod} to moduli of polarised varieties, by considering pairs $(T,M)$, for $T \in c\ALG(A)$ and $M \in d\CART_{T}(A)$.
-The resulting derived stack would parametrise pairs $(\fX,\sE)$, for $\fX$ a derived geometric $m$-stack and $\sE$ a quasi-coherent complex on $\fX$.
+The resulting derived stack would parametrise pairs $(\fX,\sE)$, for $\fX$ a derived geometric $m$-stack and $\sE$ a quasi-coherent complex on $\fX$ (bounded above as a cochain complex).
 The argument of Lemma \ref{cfbundles} then adapts to show that an open substack of the resulting moduli stack is equivalent to the derived stack from Example \ref{polar}. \end{remark}